Dan-Codes/RHousing/README.md

 # RHousing

-open terminal
+Open terminal

-if you have not installed cocopods this is how you do it open up your terminal and type this: sudo gem install cocoapods this will ask for password, type it in
+If you have not installed cocopods
+    Open up your terminal and type this: sudo gem install cocoapods this will ask for computer password.
+Enter it and let cocoapods fully install

-once it finishes,
+Once it finishes
+    In terminal:

-nav to the directory you want to clone the app

-type this: git clone https://github.com/Dan-Codes/RHousing.git
+        nav to the directory you want to clone the app type this: git clone https://github.com/Dan-Codes/RHousing.git
         type this: cd RHousing/
         type this: pod install

-open the .xworkspace file
+Open the .xworkspace file

+Ensure the googleplist is not an empty file and not displaying as red
+        If it is, there is an additional file in the RHousing file Delete the corrupted one and replace it with the working file

-make sure you are in the simulator mode (with iphone XR or XS MAX selected)
+Make sure you are in the simulator mode (with iphone XR or XS MAX selected)

 command+B (to build)

-make sure the googleplist is not an empty file and not displaying as red

 Run the application on an iphone XR or iphone XS MAX